 Further assessment is a privilege, not a right.
 Students who have been prevented by duly certified illness or misadventure from completing an examination or assessment task may be given the opportunity to be further assessed.

-If you miss an exam, you should NOT assume that you will automatically be granted further assessment.

-Further assessment will not necessarily take the form of a written supplementary examination.
+Additionally, further assessment does not necessarily take the form of a written supplementary examination.
 It may involve an oral exam, or some other form of assessment.
+You will not automatically be granted further assessment if you miss an exam.
+Your application will be assessed in the light of all circumstances, including your performance and participation throughout the semester, and your academic record.